Skip To Content

 METRO Fleet

-METRO’s overall revenue-producing fleet totals 231 vehicles: 140 large buses and 91 smaller paratransit vehicles.
-Some passenger vehicles are equipped with a hydraulic lift to accommodate scooters or wheelchairs; others kneel by lowering the front passenger corner of the vehicle to curb level so passengers can roll aboard on a slide-out ramp.
+METRO’s overall revenue-producing fleet totals 219 vehicles: 127 large buses and 92 smaller paratransit vehicles.
+Of the 127 large buses, four electric buses have been added to the fleet since 2022.Some passenger vehicles are equipped with a hydraulic lift to accommodate scooters or wheelchairs; others kneel by lowering the front passenger corner of the vehicle to curb level so passengers can roll-aboard on a slide-out ramp.

-The average age of large buses is 7.36 years.
-For small buses, the average age is 3.34 years.
+The average age of large buses is 9.2 years.
+For small buses, the average age is 4.8 years.
 All fixed-route buses are equipped with bike racks.

 Funding

-METRO’s total 2021 income included 23.4% from federal revenue, an increase attributed to American Rescue Plan Act funding due to COVID-19; state revenue was 1.2%, and fare box and ticket sales amounted to 2%.
-Sales tax generated $63.7 million, or 70.4% of total revenue.
+METRO’s total 2023 income included 20.9% from federal revenue; state revenue was 4.4%, and fare box and ticket sales amounted to 2.4%.
+Sales tax generated $57.6 million, or 68.9% of total revenue.

 Employee Engagement

-METRO’s Employee Engagement Center performs the following job functions: staffing, drug and alcohol program, employee and labor relations, training, benefits, workers compensation, and unemployment.
+METRO’s Employee Engagement Center performs the following job functions: staffing, drug and alcohol program, employee and labor relations, training, benefits, workers' compensation, and unemployment.

 Customer Care